Kaynhurst/ITC_4247_Final/README.md

 Additional Notes :
    - If an error relating to the rest_api_tasks_db occurs, try restarting the web_app-container after waiting for the container-pg to fully initialize.
+   - If there are any issues regarding the Docker, remove the Task Manager Secure version from the folder (This is untested and possible unintentional functionality)